 Here at Air & Grace, we're passionate about supporting other small businesses.

 We know how much goes into running a small business, and it's so important to lift each other up.
-When we were asked to be involved in The Prince's Trust campaign for International Women's Day, we were thrilled to have the opportunity not only to raise money for this amazing cause, but also to amplify the voices of Young Ambassadors.
+When we were asked to be involved in The King's Trust campaign for International Women's Day, we were thrilled to have the opportunity not only to raise money for this amazing cause, but also to amplify the voices of Young Ambassadors.

 We caught up with the wonderful Belocine Musolo, founder of Nephtali Couture, a clothing brand based in Scotland.
 Inspired by her double culture (French & Congolese), Belocine creates gorgeous clothing and accessories using mainly African textiles.
-Belocine took part in The Enterprise Program with The Prince's Trust, and is now a Young Ambassador, winning 'The Most Promising Newcomer' award in 2019.
+Belocine took part in The Enterprise Program with The King's Trust, and is now a Young Ambassador, winning 'The Most Promising Newcomer' award in 2019.

 Tell us about Nephtali Couture, What prompted you to start the business?